 *This post may contain affiliate links, which means I may receive a commission (at no additional cost to you!) if you make a purchase using any of these links.*

-The 4th of July is quickly becoming one of my favorite holidays.
+The 4th of July really is such a special holiday.
 We’ve spent the past few in Maine– we actually got engaged last year on the 5th, so they’ve become truly memorable celebrations.
-In addition to being a fun excuse to get together with family and friends, I love the food.
-I could eat kabobs and cute little mini pies all day long, so it only feels fitting to put effort into my 4th of July tablescape every year.
-This year’s is actually one of my all-time favorites, primarily because it’s so simple.
+In addition to being a fun excuse to celebrate America and get together with family and friends, I love the food.
+I could eat steak kabobs and cute little mini pies all day long, and they’re even more appetizing when paired with fun and festive 4th of July table decor.
+This year’s 4th of July tablescape is one of my all-time favorites, primarily because it’s so simple.
 Keep reading for full patriotic table setting details!

 Instead of navy or cobalt, I went with a light blue theme for this year’s simple 4th of July tablescape.
 Also, I don’t have much by means of red tableware, so it was fun thinking up ways to add bold pops of color.
 Here’s everything I used to style this patriotic tablescape–